ekzhang/graphon/README.md

 ## Features

-In addition to the core GQL language that includes graph pattern-matching queries, transactions, insertions/removals/updates, and basic data types, Graphon supports:
+In addition to the core GQL language that includes graph pattern-matching queries, updates, transactions, and basic data types, Graphon supports:

 - `CREATE INDEX` on the properties of a node type
 - JSON data type